bikashbanjaraa/Scraping_Daraz/README.md

 Overview:

-This repository contains a Scrapy spider (daraz) set up to scrape data from the Daraz website, and a GitHub Actions workflow (main.yml) that runs the spider every 2 hours and pushes the scraped data into an SQLite database.
+This repository contains a Scrapy spider (daraz) set up to scrape data from the Daraz website, and a GitHub Actions workflow (main.yml) that runs the spider every wednesday and pushes the scraped data into an SQLite database.
 Setup Steps:

 Scrapy Spider (daraz):